vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/network-pools/Remove-VCFNetworkIPPool.md

 ## Description

-The Remove-VCFNetworkIPPool cmdlet connects to the specified SDDC Manager and removes an IP Pool assigned to an existing Network within a Network Pool.
+The `Remove-VCFNetworkIPPool` cmdlet removes an IP pool assigned to an existing network within a network pool.

 ## Examples